BrippneyVargas/Group-4-CS2450/Task_manager_app/Docs/meeting_minutes/Sprint_2/week_4_1.md

 ## Actions

-1. Devin presented UML
+1. Devin presented UML.
-2. The group discusseed our Model/View/Controller structure
+2. The group discusseed our Model/View/Controller structure.
 3. The group discussed decorated fucntions and how they can be used for our project.
 4. The group discussed JSON files, and we can use it.